tilt-dev/wat/README.md

 `wat` will train itself until you interrupt it by pressing `[Enter]` or `[Esc]`.

-The second time you run `wat`, it will suggest some tests.
+Then (and every subsequent run), `wat` will suggest some tests and run them for you.
+(To see the suggested commands without auto-running them, use `--dry-run`.)

 Here's an example of output you might see: